Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 • Click OK twice to return to the document.
 The new style will appear in the Select Style list on the text property bar.

-In the current example, you would select this single "Codes to the left ..." code (with <Shift+right arrow>) in the Contents field and then click Format, Font, Relative size, and choose a relative size to apply.
-The "Codes to the left..." code will then be bracketed by the paired relative size codes -- which in effect means that the paragraph (or selected paragraphs) will be sized smaller (or larger) when the style is applied to paragraphs.
+In this example, you would select this single "Codes to the left ..." code (with <Shift+right arrow>) in the Contents field and then click Format, Font, Relative size, and choose a relative size to apply.
+The "Codes to the left..." code will then be bracketed by the paired relative size codes — which in effect means that the paragraph (or selected paragraphs) will be sized smaller (or larger) when the style is applied to paragraphs.

 For another example of this technique, see Mark a custom style for automatic inclusion in a Table of Contents, which brackets this code with paired Table of Contents codes.